nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * [`edit`](#edit-feature)
 * [`remark`](#remark-feature)

 The undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `versionStateHistory` and `currentVersionPointer`.
+It extends `AddressBook` with an undo/redo history, stored internally as a `versionStateHistory` and `currentVersionPointer`.
 Additionally, it implements the following operations:

 * `VersionedAddressBook#commit()` — Saves the current address book state in its history as well as the command that was last executed.
 * `VersionedAddressBook#undo()` — Restores the previous address book state from its history.